danielsaidi/website_danielsaidi/collections/_posts/2012/2012-02-27-dependency-injection-gone-too-far.md

 may not.
 If no sub routine triggers, Cloney displays a help message.

-## So, what is the problem?
+## The problem

-Well, there is really no problem…just different ways to do things.
+Well, there's really no problem, just different ways to do things.

-For instance, when I parse and handle the input arguments, I use a class called `CommandLineArgumentParser`, which implements `ICommandLineArgumentParser`.
+For instance, when I parse input arguments, I use a class called `CommandLineArgumentParser`, which implements `ICommandLineArgumentParser`.
 This class transforms the default argument array to a dictionary and makes it easy to map an arg key to an arg value.